About VBM Sprint

 Tool-first approach: automating chaos.

-When a company feels chaos, the natural reaction is to buy a CRM tool, a project management system, automation, or a dashboard.
-The problem is that the tool:
+This is one of the most insidious mechanisms.
+When an organization feels chaotic, the natural reaction is to add a CRM, a project management system, or a dashboard.

-Doesn't create a process.
+Does not create a process.

-Doesn't define KPIs.
+Does not define KPIs.

 Questions worth asking: